jnhutchinson/stampipes/README.md

 * STAMPIPES -- full path to the installation directory
 * LIMS_API_URL -- URL to the LIMS API
 * LIMS_API_TOKEN -- Auth to the LIMS API
+* MODULELOAD -- Full path to the GNU modules init script

 Modules
 -------------